The Anthony Howard Award for Young Journalists 2019

 Here's a superb opportunity to spend 10 months working at the top of British journalism at two prestigious publications, the New Statesman and The Times – and win £21,600.

 The prize was established in memory of the writer and broadcaster Anthony Howard.
 Last year's winner, Eleni Courea (right), is currently completing fellowships with those titles, both of which are closely associated with Howard.

-Recognised as one of the most acute political commentators of his generation and a familiar face and voice on TV and radio, Howard was also a shrewd judge of new talent.
-With this in mind, Lord Heseltine, who established Haymarket Media Group, set up the award to honour the memory of his lifelong friend, a commitment that now continues through the two titles.
+Recognised as one of the most acute political commentators of his generation and a familiar face and voice on TV and radio, editor Howard was also an incisive judge of new talent.
+With this in mind, Lord Heseltine set up the award to honour the memory of his lifelong friend, a commitment that now continues through the two titles.

 Anthony Howard, 2008